The classic god arguments

-We can conceive that the Universe was created by The Pink Hippo, 6,047 year ago, in October, on a Tuesday, just before tea time - but this does not prove it is true - even though Hippoism is the fastest growing religion in England.
+We can conceive that the Universe was created by The Pink Hippo, 6,047 year ago, in October, on a Tuesday, just before tea time - but this doesn't prove it's true - even though Hippoism is the fastest growing religion in England.

 Cosmological argument: part 1

-This is the "everything must have a beginning, everything must have a cause" argument.
+"Everything must have a beginning, everything must have a cause."

 Cosmological argument: part 2